To enter the horse park, you must be registered as a casual rider or member.

 MAP

 A copy of the horse park map is available below.
-The map shows the tracks that have been cleared and reopened since the storm in April 2018.

 Download Kake Hōiho horse park map

-Office hours are from 9 am to 5 pm Monday to Friday (closed on weekends and holidays).
+Office hours are from 9 am to 5 pm, Monday to Friday (closed on weekends and holidays).

-The casual rider fee is currently $27 but will increase to $30 from 1 November 2023.
+The casual rider fee is $27

-TO REGISTER FOR CASUAL ENTRY CLICK ON OUR HORSE LOGO BELOW.
+TO REGISTER FOR CASUAL ENTRY, CLICK ON OUR HORSE LOGO BELOW.

 Please check weather conditions and register as close to your ride date as possible.
 Registering on the day is best if you are unsure of the ride date, as we cannot change it once it has been submitted.
 The cut-off time for same-day rides is 4 pm.
 We will only refund you if the park is closed on the day of your ride.